LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 At `s5`, however, the implementor of `scheduler2` does not know about the implementation of `scheduler1`.
 At this point it will call `submit` on the incoming `scheduler1_transform_sender`, forcing `scheduler1`'s sender to implement the necessary synchronization to map back from the behind-the-scenes optimal queue to something interoperable with another vendor's implementation.

-`handle_error` at `s6` will be generic in terms of `submit` and not do anything special, this uses the default implementation in terms of `submit`.
+`let_error` at `s6` will be generic in terms of `submit` and not do anything special, this uses the default implementation in terms of `submit`.
 `sync_wait` similarly constructs a `condition_variable` and a temporary `int`, submits a `receiver` to `s` and waits on the `condition_variable`, blocking the calling thread.

 `r` is of course the value 8 at this point assuming that neither scheduler triggered an error.
-If there were to be a scheduling error, then that error would propagate to `handle_error` and `r` would subsequently have the value `3`.
+If there were to be a scheduling error, then that error would propagate to `let_error` and `r` would subsequently have the value `3`.

 # Potential future changes